memtt/malt/README.md

 	make install
 ```

-If you want more advance usage you need to call cmake by yourself so you can install it
+If you want more advance usage, you need to call cmake by yourself so you can install it
 by following the procedure :

 ```shell